 89. I Don’t Read

 You don’t have to search too far on the internet to find judgments of those who don’t read.
 By all means, I can completely see and understand how it makes people appear uneducated, or perhaps even boring or unworldly.
 Perhaps small-minded to some degree.
 While I like to think I don’t wholly inhabit any of these things, it’s hard to prove otherwise.
-How could I possibly have any imagination from reading fiction, or really any facts or figures to rely upon reading non-fiction?
+How could I possibly have any imagination from reading fiction, or really any facts or figures to rely upon, when reading non-fiction?

 Ironically, I read extremely quickly.
 I’m not the type of person to read every single word in order to understand it.
-In fact, I read groupings of words and I just have a mental note which tells me what it’s about.
-I often times gloss over parts which are uninteresting.
+In fact, I read groupings of words, and I just have a mental note which tells me what it’s about.
+I often gloss over parts that are uninteresting.
 With that said, I pretty much sprint ahead, and taking my time reading is quite unenjoyable.
 It’s just all around, not an enjoyable or even cohesive experience to me.
 I do find that text is a valid part of storytelling, as I am a designer, but it’s more so in combination.
 I find the layers and depth of storytelling are quite interesting.
-At times I wonder if this goes back to my Capricorn placements.
+At times, I wonder if this goes back to my Capricorn placements.

-As my intuition opened up, I became incredibly overwhelmed with the information which was being presented to me, as well as the new impressions I was receiving.
+As my intuition opened up, I became incredibly overwhelmed with the information that was being presented to me, as well as the new impressions I was receiving.
 While it may seem that it was simply all about information, it wasn’t.
 It was a complete identity crisis and reconstruction.
 All of my old beliefs had essentially been thrown out the window, as this was now anything and everything that I perceived.
 As a result, it was really challenging for me to read any information that wasn’t mine.
 The reason being is that I had to discern what I perceived to be as ‘truth”, and I didn’t want anyone’s information disturbing this truth.
 While I’ve definitely opened myself up more, and I’m not so strict and stringent with this information, I personally find that a lot of times my “truth” is different from what’s already out there.
-I really don’t want to risk having my beliefs, practices or teachings interrupted by someone else’s.
+I really don’t want to risk having my beliefs, practices, or teachings interrupted by someone else’s.
 I will never simply regurgitate any information just because it’s from a reputable source.
-I deconstruct and evaluate everything, and run it through my own energetic body, authentic truth and wisdom.
+I deconstruct and evaluate everything, and run it through my own energetic body, authentic truth, and wisdom.

 It’s hard for me to get back into studies, as even when I’m reading material which I like, it’s not as much use to me, unless it’s providing more context for my beliefs, which is seldom.
-I suppose at the end of the day this falls into a rigorous belief system, which we are all guilty of.
+I suppose at the end of the day, this falls into a rigorous belief system, which we are all guilty of.
 Do we just not want to know anything if it doesn’t reinforce our beliefs?
 For me, it’s a no, but there’s part of it which is a yes.
 In the world of metaphysics, it’s really challenging, as my advice is my own perception value, and no one else’s.
 So why would I seek out external validations if they just serve to confuse me, or muddle my judgment?
-Do they water down my points at al?
+Do they water down my points at all?
 How do I know at the end of the day, which points are mine?
 I suppose the answer is simply a discerned level of intuition.
-After all, information presents new and exciting ideas, which one may not already think of.
+After all, information presents new and exciting ideas, which one may not have already thought of.
 But what if I’m being constantly bombarded by new thoughts, and have no space to take on any new, additional impressions?
 It’s a complicated scenario, but at the end of the day, I feel comfortable within my own space at the moment.
-This isn’t to say I don’t want to challenge myself moving forward and to get out of my comfort zone, but at the moment it’s quite hard.
-Once I really finish getting out all that I need to, I’m more happy to go back to the drawing board with different points of insight and inspiration.
-I do want collaboration to be something which is a part of my life moving forward.
+This isn’t to say I don’t want to challenge myself moving forward and to get out of my comfort zone, but at the moment, it’s quite hard.
+Once I really finish getting out all that I need to, I’m happier to go back to the drawing board with different points of insight and inspiration.
+I do want collaboration to be something that is a part of my life moving forward.
 However, it will really be at the right place and the right time.

 Previous